 The eternal mystery of how to maintain a successful sexual relationship has boggled the minds and hearts of society since time began.
 A successful relationship is different for everyone.
-What constitutes a successful relationship varies so much depending on our social, political and religious influences, it’s hard to get a decisive answer.
-In modern society the idea of the perfect nuclear family of the nineteen fifties is no longer relevant.
-The face of sexual relationships and what constitutes family has evolved into unrecognisable dimensions since the introduction of the perfect husband, wife and 2.4 children, thankfully.
+What constitutes a successful relationship varies so much depending on our social, political, and religious influences, that it’s hard to get a decisive answer.
+In modern society, the idea of the perfect nuclear family of the nineteen fifties is no longer relevant.
+The face of sexual relationships and what constitutes a family has evolved into unrecognizable dimensions since the introduction of the perfect husband, wife and 2.4 children, thankfully.
 So what constitutes a successful relationship in our modern world?
 Well I can’t talk about what that means for anyone other than myself.

 Is longevity Important?

 Many of us will say that the measure of a successful relationship is how long a couple have been together.
 For some that may be true, but not necessarily true for everyone.
 I am certainly guilty, in my idealist mind, of wishing for a flawless, trouble free relationship.
 Pangs of regret that my first marriage didn’t succeed have plagued me in the past.
 The idea of falling in love, raising children and living happily ever after in wedded bliss was exactly what I expected.
 My romantic vision of what I wanted clouded reality and at 24 years old, I hadn’t got a clue about relationships anyway.
 It’s strange because that wasn’t what I experienced in my childhood home.
 There is certainly relationship longevity between my parents, but definitely not happiness.
 What I experienced there was chaos and everything I didn’t want for myself.
 Maybe I thought I could create something better.

 My Own Influences